inbo/whip/docs/specifications.md

 ### maxdate

-Does the date/datetime objects fall after a given date?
+Does the date/datetime objects happens after a given date?

 ```YAML
 # Expects: date string